open-ephys/next-gen-system/specification.md

 each) on the HPC FMC connector.
 Many other FPGA eval boards provide similar high-speed pins.
-For a further expansion of the system, these pins could be routd to external SPF or esata connector on the DIO board, providing a significantly higher troughput digital interface option.
+For a further expansion of the system, these pins could be routd to external SPF or esata connector on the DIO board, providing a significantly higher troughput option for device specific or generic digital interfaces.

 ### Protocol layer